-In the past few years, we’ve seen the launch of YouTube Music, YouTube TV, YouTube Go, and the one you’ve probably heard about most lately, YouTube Red.
-Making things even more complicated, Google recently decided to rebrand Red as YouTube Premium.
+In the past few years, we’ve seen the launch of YouTube Music, YouTube TV, YouTube Go, and the one you’ve probably heard about most lately, YouTube Premium.
 If you’re wondering what exactly that means, read on, as we explain what YouTube Premium is, how much it costs, and whether it’s right for you.

 What is YouTube Premium?

 YouTube Premium is a subscription-based service (it debuted as “Music Key” in 2014 and, as with many Google services, was eventually rebranded to YouTube Red before arriving at its current name), that adds several features to the basic YouTube experience.
-Unlike Spotify or Apple Music, it’s not a dedicated music-streaming platform; rather, it’s a multifaceted offering that boasts a number of small quality-of-life benefits to improve your YouTube experience, including ad-free YouTube streaming and access to Google’s Spotify-esque streaming service.
+Unlike Spotify or Apple Music, it’s not a dedicated music streaming platform.
+Rather, it’s a multifaceted offering that boasts a number of small benefits to improve your YouTube experience, including ad-free YouTube streaming.
 And that’s just for starters.

 How much does YouTube Premium cost?

 Previously, YouTube Red cost $10, unless you subscribed via the iOS App Store, in which case it was $13.
 So far it seems that Google has opted to keep the cost the same, so at least for the time being, Apple users now pay the same amount that anyone else pays, making this a discount compared to YouTube Red.